-Days 1-2 — Depart the U.S. for Casablanca on individual flights
+Days 1-2 — Depart the U.S. for Casablanca, Morocco on individual flights

 After arriving in Casablanca, the commercial center of Morocco (and of all North Africa), proceed to Rabat, and check into your hotel near famed Hassan Tower.
 This evening, enjoy a welcome dinner at a local restaurant in Rabat’s Old Town.
 (L,D)